apereo/cas/docs/cas-server-documentation/mfa/FIDO2-WebAuthn-Authentication-Registration-LDAP.md

 to load, save, update or delete accounts.
 The content of each attribute value can be signed/encrypted if necessary.

-{% include casproperties.html
+{% include casproperties.html properties="cas.authn.mfa.webauthn.ldap" %}
-modules="cas-server-support-webauthn-ldap" %}